divi255/cloud-fancyindex/README.md

 * make html - generate JSON index and then make html files from it

-* make pub - generate, make, upload to GCS
+* make pub - generate, make, upload to Cloud

 Note: you need to rebuild index (at least partial one) every time you upload new file to bucket.
 Sad, but true.